geobtaa/geoblacklight_admin_docs/docs/layout.md

 ------------
 ## Admin Tools

 The Admin Tools is a dropdown menu item that contains links to the various actions.
+See the [Admin Tools page](admin-tools.md) for descriptions.

 ![](images/adminTools.png)

-### Documents

-This link shows all the documents in the Dashboard.
-(It is a duplicate of the default homepage.)

-### Imports

-This tool enables users to upload CSV files of metadata records.
-See the [Import records](import.md) page for more details.

-### Bulk Actions

-This link shows a list of batch edits a user has generated, such as setting the Publication State for a set of records.
-Bulk Actions cannot be created or edited from this page - it is currently only a list of previous actions.
-However, it may be useful to check on the status or history of an action.

-### Download Links

-This tool enables users to upload CSV files for items with multiple downloads.
-See the Secondary Tables section of the [Import records](import.md) page.

-### Users

-Administrators can add or remove users with this page.